 Financial assets at fair value through profit or loss are measured at fair value with fair value changes recognised immediately in profit or loss.
 Net gains or net losses on financial assets measured at fair value through profit or loss includes foreign exchange gains/losses arising on their translation to the functional currency but excludes interest and dividend income.

-Financial assets classified as available for sale are initially recognised at fair value which typically equates to the cost.
+Financial assets classified as available for sale are initially recognised at fair value, which typically equates to the cost, plus transaction costs directly attributable to its acquisition.
 After initial measurement, these assets are subsequently measured at fair value.
 Interest earned whilst holding available for sale financial assets is reported as interest income.
-Other fair value changes are recognised in other comprehensive income.
+Impairment losses and foreign exchange gains or losses are reported in profit or loss Other fair value changes are recognised in other comprehensive income.
+Any gain or loss recognised in OCI will be recycled to profit and loss on derecognition of the asset.

 Loans and receivables and non-derivative financial liabilities are measured at amortised cost using the effective interest method, except Syndicate Loans to the Central Fund which are measured at fair value through profit or loss.